E-G-C/avs-workshop-step-by-step/module-3-task-5.md

 # Task 5: Configure Inventory Mappings

+<span style="color:green">Remember X is your group number, Y is your participant number, Z is the SDDC you've been paired with.</span>

 In this task you will configure inventory mappings, which define the resources (networks, folders, compute resources, storage policies) that VMs must use when moved to the recovery site.
 It is also possible to define reverse mappings,